true-man11/my/README.md

-my vim plugin & .vimrc set
+This is my vim plugin & .vimrc set